opendocsg/slw-judgments-backfill/2012_SGHC_75/report.md

 Quite clearly, the plaintiff had to show that a rule of natural justice had been breached and that consequentially its rights were prejudiced.

-28     The plaintiff put forward two arguments in support of this claim, both of which complained of a breach of the rule of natural justice known as _audi alteram partem_ or, that each party must be given adequate notice and opportunity to be heard before the tribunal makes its decision (see _Front Row Investment Holdings (Singapore) Pte Ltd v Daimler South East Asia Pte Ltd_ [2010] SGHC 80 at [30], [32] and [33]).
+28     The plaintiff put forward two arguments in support of this claim, both of which complained of a breach of the rule of natural justice known as _audi alteram partem_ or, that each party must be given adequate notice and opportunity to be heard before the tribunal makes its decision (see _Front Row Investment Holdings (Singapore) Pte Ltd v Daimler South East Asia Pte Ltd_ <span class="citation">[2010] SGHC 80</span> at [30], [32] and [33]).
 The first was that the Arbitrator had failed to give the plaintiff an opportunity to be heard before issuing the Additional Award.
 The Arbitrator had rendered the Additional Award a mere three days from the defendant’s solicitors’ letter of request for an additional award, without inviting the plaintiff’s solicitors to respond or giving them reasonable time to so do.
 The second was that the Arbitrator had decided the issue on a basis not raised or contemplated by the parties.
 The Arbitrator had awarded pre-award interest that ran from 13 January 2003, which pre-dated the commencement of the arbitration proceedings on 22 June 2004.
 The plaintiff claimed that the parties did not contemplate that interest would be awarded for any period preceding the commencement of arbitration.

-29     The legal principles which apply when determining whether there was a breach of the rules of natural justice were set out by the Court of Appeal in _Soh Beng Tee_ at [29], approving of _John Holland Pty Ltd v Toyo Engineering Corp (Japan)_ [2001] 1 SLR(R) 443:
+29     The legal principles which apply when determining whether there was a breach of the rules of natural justice were set out by the Court of Appeal in _Soh Beng Tee_ at [29], approving of _John Holland Pty Ltd v Toyo Engineering Corp (Japan)_ <span class="citation">[2001] 1 SLR(R) 443</span>:

  ...a party challenging an arbitration award as having contravened the rules of natural justice must establish: (a) which rule of natural justice was breached; (b) how it was breached; (c) in what way the breach was connected to the making of the award; and (d) how the breach prejudiced its rights.